All too often, we have stuff lingering around our homes simply because we don’t know what to do with it.

 They just take up space, weighing us down like clutter tends to do.

-If you’re ready to clear out that cabinet or desk, there’s no better time than now!
-Dealing with the junk will free up so much space and energy in your home (we promise!).
+If you’ve been spending your extra time at home decluttering, you might have a pile of stuff that needs to go…but you just don’t know where to take it.
 Fortunately for us Austinites, there are several resources around town that can help you get rid of that lingering stuff.
-(And if you don’t live in Austin, check out your city’s website to find resources near you.)
+(And if you don’t live in Austin, check out your city’s website to find resources near you!)

-Media items that are still in good/usable condition can be donated to the Austin Public Library’s Recycled Reads program.
-They will accept anything printed or recorded, except magazines as well as tablets and e-readers.
+Books and media items that are still in good/usable condition can be donated to the Austin Public Library’s Recycled Reads program.

 Electronics, such as printers or kitchen items, that still function can be donated to charities like Salvation Army or Goodwill.
 Broken electronics can be taken to the Recycle and Reuse Drop-Off Center.